Myanmar Rohingya: What you need to know about the crisis

 The plight of hundreds of thousands of Rohingya people is said to be the world's fastest growing refugee crisis.

-Risking death by sea or on foot, more than half a million have fled the destruction of their homes and persecution in the northern Rakhine province of Myanmar (Burma) for neighbouring Bangladesh since August 2017.
+Risking death by sea or on foot, nearly 700,000 have fled the destruction of their homes and persecution in the northern Rakhine province of Myanmar (Burma) for neighbouring Bangladesh since August 2017.

 The United Nations described the military offensive in Rakhine, which provoked the exodus, as a "textbook example of ethnic cleansing".